 Q: All right, go ahead and stay up where you are.

 Lester: A perfect body is not the highest state.
-A body is a limitation even when it’s perfect—it’s a perfect body.
+A body is a limitation, even when it’s perfect.
+It’s a perfect body.
 It’s still a body, but perfect.
-A higher state is not being the body, but being the All.
+A higher state is not being the body.

-So again, it’s a matter of what level we are at, but because I’m now in a level that is high, I’ve got to stay up there.
+So, again, it’s a matter of level.
+But because we’re into a level that is high, I’ve got to stay up there.
 Be not the body.
 Be what you really are.
 Be infinite.
-Perfection is not a perfect body; perfection is absolute perfection.
-Although you have a tendency to bring it down into perfect things, perfection does not relate to things: no thing is perfect.
-Every thing is a thing of limitation, confined to form and space.
-So the top state, the absolute, is a state of no things.
-It’s just beingness, or pure consciousness, pure awareness.
-That’s not being a body, a thing: it’s just being.
+Perfection is not a perfect body: perfection is absolute perfection.
+Although you have a tendency to bring it down to perfect things.
+Perfection does not relate to things.
+No thing is perfect.
+Every thing is a thing of limitation.
+So, the top state, the absolute, is a state of no things.
+It’s just beingness, or pure consciousness, pure awareness—the top state.
+That’s not being a thing, a body—it’s just being.

 So, to sum it up, of course we should have perfect bodies.
-If we have bodies that pull on our attention all the time, it’s difficult to seek the truth.
-So rid yourself of bodily demands, make the body as perfect as you can.
-However, it is a higher state when the body does not affect us because of our not identifying with the body.
+If we have bodies that pull on our attention all the time, it’s difficult to meditate.
+So, rid yourself of body-demands.
+Make the body as perfect as you can.
+However, it is a higher state when the body does not affect us, because of not identifying with the body.
 But the top state is just beingness—only beingness.
 Or, consciousness—only consciousness.

 Question: You say pain is in the mind; it’s strictly in the mind.